 Though all cases vary and none is predictive, Adam’s experience includes:

 - Served as trial counsel to Pfizer in a number of patent cases in the District of Delaware concerning the antibiotic Tygacil®, and represented Pfizer’s subsidiary Wyeth in related inter partes review proceedings.
-In one of the first pharmaceutical inter partes review cases to proceed to trial and appeal, Wyeth prevailed on all claims and had the finding affirmed by the Court of Appeals for the Federal Circuit.
+In one of the first pharmaceutical inter partes review cases to proceed to trial and appeal, Wyeth prevailed on all claims and had the finding affirmed by the Federal Circuit.

-- Represented Google in patent litigation in the District of Delaware and in an inter partes review proceeding before the United States Patent and Trademark Office
+- Represented Google in patent litigation in the District of Delaware and related inter partes review proceedings.

 - Ongoing representation of Dropbox in patent litigation in the Northern District of California and related inter partes review proceedings.